 APHIS: Animal and Plant Health Inspection Service, a part of the U.S. Department of Agriculture that provides leadership in ensuring the health and care of animals and plants.

-Asymptomatic: Presenting no symptoms of disease.
+Asymptomatic: Presenting with no symptoms of disease.

 Avian Flu: A highly contagious viral disease with up to 100% mortality in domestic fowl caused by influenza A virus subtypes H5 and H7.
 All types of birds are susceptible to the virus but outbreaks occur most often in chickens and turkeys.
 The infection may be carried by migratory wild birds, which can carry the virus but show no signs of disease.
 Humans are only rarely affected.